nickbadlose/muzz/test/README.md

 #### GeoIP requests

 Since we have a free account, with limited requests per month, we mock calling this service.

-This unfortunately means we cannot just call api.NewServer to run integration tests and we have to manually build the handlers with a helper function :(
+This unfortunately means we cannot just call api.NewServer to run integration tests, and we have to manually build the handlers with a helper function :(

 #### Running tests in parallel